FeeFighters/samurai-client-ruby/api_reference.markdown

 Each time a user stores their billing information in the Samurai system, we call it a <mark>Payment Method</mark>.

-Our <a href="/transparent-redirect">transparent redirect</a> uses a simple HTML form on your website that submits your user’s billing information directly to us over SSL so that you never have to worry about handling credit card data yourself.
+Our [transparent redirect](https://samurai.feefighters.com/transparent-redirect) uses a simple HTML form on your website that submits your user’s billing information directly to us over SSL so that you never have to worry about handling credit card data yourself.
 We’ll quickly store the sensitive information, tokenize it for you and return the user to a page on your website of your choice with the new <mark>Payment Method Token</mark>.

 From that point forward, you always refer to the Payment Method Token anytime you’d like to use that billing information for anything.